Scots economy falls behind UK with 0.1% growth

 Scotland's fragile economy has suffered another period of weak growth after GDP grew by just 0.1% between April and June this year, it has emerged.

-This is a marked slowdown from the high growth of 0.8% which the economy north of the border enjoyed in the first three months of this year.
+This is a marked slowdown from the high growth of 0.6%, revised down from 0.8%, which the economy north of the border enjoyed in the first three months of this year.

 The wider UK economy grew at three times the Scottish rate, with growth of 0.3% in the second quarter.